dotnet/docs-maui/docs/user-interface/graphics/paint/gradient.md

 - `Offset`, of type `float`, which represents the location of the gradient stop within the gradient vector.
 Valid values are in the range 0.0-1.0.
 The closer this value is to 0, the closer the color is to the start of the gradient.
 Similarly, the closer this value is to 1, the closer the color is to the end of the gradient.

 > [!IMPORTANT]
-> The coordinate system used by gradients is relative to a bounding box for the output area.
+> The coordinate system used by gradients is relative to a bounding box for the graphical object.
 0 indicates 0 percent of the bounding box, and 1 indicates 100 percent of the bounding box.
 Therefore, (0.5,0.5) describes a point in the middle of the bounding box, and (1,1) describes a point at the bottom right of the bounding box.

 Gradient stops can be added to a `GradientPoint` object with the `AddOffset` method.